Shon2003/Chicago-Style-Guide-LaTeX/Citations-LaTeX/instructions.md

-# Using Chicago Manual of Style (Notes and Bibliography) with LaTeX and biblatex-chicago
+# Citations in Chicago Manual of Style (Notes and Bibliography) with LaTeX and biblatex-chicago

 This guide explains how to set up your LaTeX document for Chicago Manual of Style (Notes and Bibliography) citations using the `biblatex-chicago` package.
 Below are the detailed instructions, code examples, and compilation steps using XeLaTeX.